 What Do I Do With Waste from a Composting or Dry Toilet?

-Learn how to safely process and reuse waste from dry and composting toilets, turning it into eco-friendly compost or garden fertiliser.
+Learn how to safely process and re-use waste from dry and composting toilets, turning it into eco-friendly compost or garden fertiliser.

 Composting and dry toilets are an increasingly popular choice across the UK for those looking to reduce water use, live off-grid, or make their homes and holiday sites more environmentally friendly.
 These waterless systems are easy to use, require minimal maintenance, and are designed with sustainability in mind.
-However, one of the most common questions new users ask is: What do I actually do with the waste?

-In this blog, we’ll walk you through how to handle, process, and reuse waste from both composting toilets and dry toilets, using guidance from Biolan’s tried-and-tested models: the Simplett, Simplett Plus, and Composting Toilet
+In this blog, we’ll walk you through how to handle, process, and reuse waste from both composting toilets and dry toilets, using guidance from Biolan’s tried-and-tested models: the Simplett, Simplett Plus, and "eco" Composting Toilet

 First, Let’s Understand the Types of Toilets